Boy in hospital after drones fall from sky at Orlando holiday show

 “Everyone’s natural instinct was to duck and scatter, and before we realized it, my daughter found my son on the floor unconscious.
 He had blood coming out of his face,” Edgerton said.

-Edgerton told WESH that her son was hit with such force that it damaged one of his heart valves.
+Edgerton told WESH her son was hit with such force it damaged one of his heart valves.

 “The blade cut his mouth, but there’s an actual imprint of the drone on his chest,” she said.